 To learn, instructed by us on the horrors which the brokenness could teach while wood was fresh.

-And, now it’s dry, and we would blame him in our lesson
+And, now its dry, and we would blame him in our lesson

 As we learn a new word we knew not,